 Recruiting a software engineer is often more difficult because you’ll need to go in deep into technical skills and acumen, as well as find someone that complements your company’s culture.
 By leveraging various behavioral interview questions like the ones above, you’ll learn how they’ve used their skills and can enhance your company’s performance and culture for the long haul.

 No one can better spot flawed technical solutions than a software engineer.
 Ensure your candidate experience implements the best workflows for success.
-Download our Streamline the Interview guide to ensure you put your best foot forward to the best software engineers today!
+Download our Structured Hiring 101 eBook to ensure you put your best foot forward to the best software engineers today!